 - Parchment Paper: To line your baking tray and to prevent the patties from sticking to the trays.

-More Easy Pastry Recipes To Try:
+More Easy Pastry Recipes:

 Authentic Jamaican Patty Recipe (Flaky Beef Patties)